decyphertek-io/decyphertek/docs/products/gcp-openvas-instructions.md

-The OpenVAS GVM Vulnerability Scanner is an advanced, open-source security tool designed for comprehensive vulnerability assessment and management.
+OpenVAS Vulnerability Scanner is an advanced, open-source security tool designed for comprehensive vulnerability assessment and management.
 It efficiently scans and identifies potential security weaknesses in network services and software systems.

 Note: